Otis Our Therapy Dog

-Our youngest member of the Swan Centre is our puppy called Otis who was named by our children.
-Otis is a Cockapoo puppy who is a trained therapy dog.
+Our youngest member of the Swan Centre is our Therapy dog called Otis who was named by our children.
+Otis is a Cockapoo who is a trained therapy dog.
 Otis socialises with all the children and is involved in specific therapy sessions during targeted interventions.
 Otis lives with Becky, our Head of Centre and comes to school each day.

 - Animals within schools stimulate social integration and social competence of children, e.g. increase social approach behaviours and social skills.